tomwardio/tomwardio.github.io/blog/_posts/2015-07-31-un-premultiplied-textures-on-metal.md

   - Apple
 ---

-Recently in my spare time I've been dabbling on Apple's not-so-new OpenGL replacement, Metal, which has frankly been an absolute joy.
+Recently in my spare time I've been dabbling with Apple's not-so-new OpenGL replacement, Metal, which has frankly been an absolute joy.
 It's a very neat and tidy API, a lot simpler to understand than the monstrosity that is OpenGL and gives a lot more fine-grained control over command dispatch, sharing buffers and